Apr 9, 2025 • E-Signature

 While the terms electronic and digital are often used interchangeably to refer to an online signature, there is actually a distinct difference between electronic and digital signatures.

-How to Make an Electronic Signature: 4 Key Methods Explained
+How to Make an Electronic Signature: 4 Key Methods Compared

 From scanning your physical signature to using different tools, there are several ways to make an electronic signature.